mieweb/docs/content/functions/e-chart/basic-initial-system-information.md

 ![](../basic-initial-system-information.assets/32a0061c3ae80b276b91694780283f32.png)

 {{% note %}}
 A system setting controls the amount of time before a logged in user is determined as being idle and will automatically end their logged in session.
 The system setting for Timeout is defaulted to 7200 seconds (which is 2 hours).
+Please refer to the [Timeout Logout](https://drive.google.com/open?id=1006ePom4kMVnzvG45g_LwdpAtR18D85q4gV6tloZz2w) guide.
 {{% /note %}}